Open-Scholarship-Strategy/site/index.md

 ### 4.1.2 Overall goals and vision

 Research practices and scholarly communications are constantly evolving.
 However, despite the fact that the Web was originally designed around 30 years ago to disrupt the hierarchical approach of information management by the decentralisation of scholarly communications ([Berners-Lee, 1989](https://www.w3.org/History/1989/proposal.html)), the pervasive spread of the Web has left much of the pre-existing scholarly publication model and industry fundamentally unchanged.
 Such a perceived slow rate of change or inertia can possibly be attributed to the wide range of diverse stakeholders engaged in this domain, and the deep entrenchment of interests and positions; for example, over copyright, journal brands, and research assessment.
-As such, one common perspective is that scholarly communication processes need to increasingly embrace the power of Web-native technologies in order to make use of the semantic web (see e.g. [Hitzler, 2010](http://www.semantic-web-journal.net/content/reasonable-semantic-web) or [Pomerantz, 2015](https://mitpress.mit.edu/books/metadata)) that promises to enhance networking, collaboration, and transparency in research.
+As such, one common perspective is that scholarly communication processes need to increasingly embrace the power of Web-native technologies in order to make use of the semantic Web (see e.g. [Hitzler, 2010](http://www.semantic-web-journal.net/content/reasonable-semantic-web) or [Pomerantz, 2015](https://mitpress.mit.edu/books/metadata)) that promises to enhance networking, collaboration, and transparency in research.
 Alignment of this ideal with the processes of research and education is what is broadly agreed on as Open Scholarship, and there has been an undeniable explosion in the rate of innovation in scholarly communication in this in the last 10 years.

-The primary vision here, and one which we are optimistic of achieving, is three-fold:
+The primary vision here, and one which we are optimistic of achieving, is four-fold:

-1. That all educational resources and research outputs, as a global societal common good should be accessible free of charge to all members of the public who wish to benefit from them.
+1. **That all educational resources and research outputs, as a global societal common good, should be accessible free of charge to all members of the public who wish to benefit from them.**

+2. **That such resources should be free from uneccessary constraints on widespread re-use.**

-2. That the benefits of this research should be integrated into wider society.
+3. **That the benefits of this research should be integrated into the functioning of our wider society.**

-3. That anyone should be freely available to contribute to, and participate in, this process.
+4. **That anyone has the right to freely to contribute to, and participate in, this process.**

 ### 4.1.3 Definition as a boundary object

 When perceived as a *boundary object* ([Star, 1989](http://www.lchc.ucsd.edu/MCA/Mail/xmcamail.2012_08.dir/pdfMrgHgzULhA.pdf)), Open Scholarship allows us to balance different categories and meanings across many diverse communities of practice.
 Here, the creation and management of such boundary objects is a key process in developing and maintaining coherence across intersecting communities.

 Broadly, the core aspects of Open Scholarship can be divided into two major categories: **knowledge and practices** and **principles and values**.
 For the former, this relates to aspects such as Open Access, Open Data, and Open Evaluation.
-The core principles or values of Open Scholarship include participation, equality, transparency, cognitive justice, collaboration, sharing, equity, and inclusivity; aspects that are often missing from traditional scholarship.
-Generally, it is agreed upon that the combination of these practices and principles will result in a better research process, all grouped under the broad heading of Open Scholarship.
-Indeed, [Watson (2015)](https://doi.org/10.1186/s13059-015-0669-2) believes that these attributes are not exclusive to Open Scholarship, but should be key traits of good science in general.
+The core principles or values of Open Scholarship include participation, equality, transparency, cognitive justice, collaboration, sharing, equity, and inclusivity; aspects that are often missing from many 'traditional' forms of scholarship.
+Generally, it is agreed upon that the combination of these practices and principles will result in a better (i.e., more rigorous or fairer) research process, all grouped under the broad heading of Open Scholarship.
+[Watson (2015)](https://doi.org/10.1186/s13059-015-0669-2) notes that these attributes are not exclusive to Open Scholarship, but should be key traits of good science in general.

-However, we acknowledge that Open Scholarship is not a simple construct to understand for many at the present, and often has its own language.
+However, we acknowledge that Open Scholarship is not a simple construct to understand for many at the present, and often even has its own language.
 We fully acknowledge that such a barrier must be overcome in order to maximise participation and engagement with both the principles and the practices ([Masuzzo and Martens, 2017](https://doi.org/10.7287/peerj.preprints.2689v1)).

 ![Figure_4: Principles of Open Scholarship](images/image_3.png)